 Tangent Function Graph:

 This has been a guide to TAN Excel Function.
-Here we discuss the TAN Formula in excel and how to use TAN function along with excel example and downloadable excel templates.
+Here we discuss the TAN Formula in excel and how to use the TAN function along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –